aasimmk/aasimkhan-blog/app/_pages/about.md

 ---

 ## About me
+`#software_engineer` `#foodie` `#trying_to_loose_weight`

-Lives in London, UK
+Originally from Jhansi, India, now lives in London, UK.
-I am passionate about coding and solving boring stuff with automation.
+I have been working in the industry for ~10 years, and I am passionate about building products and even the boring stuff.
-Professionally, my skills are in Python, Django, AWS, Celery, Kafka, RabbitMQ and fairly DevOps.
+Professionally, my skills are in Python, Django, AWS, Celery, Kafka, RabbitMQ, ETL/ELT and fairly DevOps.

-#### I am an introvert but still here are my social links.
+### I am an introvert but still here are my social links.
 - [GitHub][URL_GitHub]
 - [LinkedIn][URL_LinkedIn]
 - [Twitter][URL_Twitter]